 How many participants can we have in our workshop?

-- For most of our workshops, you can have as many participants as you can seat comfortably in the meeting room.
-We have a few trainings that do have a maximum number of participants due to the hands-on nature of the training.
-Please check with your Account Representative about the specific workshop you are interested in.
+You can have as many participants as you can seat comfortably in the meeting room.
+Please check with your account representative about specific details.

 What workshop should I start with?

-- We recommend that businesses start with the workshop, Workplace Stability.
-This workshop includes the foundational constructs that all of our workshops are based upon.
+We recommend that businesses start with the Workplace Stability workshop.
+This workshop includes the foundational constructs.

 Are there prerequisites for the workshops?